aivic/datascience/notes/machine learning objectives II.md

-* Normalizing a data set using scikit-learn
-* Reducing dataset complexity with dimensionality reduction using scikit-learn
 * Summarizing the functions available in scikit-learn used to approximate feature mappings for specific kernels

 # Performing feature extraction on a python dict